 Travel Guide for a Weekend in Downtown Charleston, South Carolina

-Charleston’s nickname is the “Holy City” known for it’s tolerance of many religions and abundance of churches.
+Charleston’s nickname is the “Holy City” known for it’s acceptance of many religions and abundance of churches.

 Where is Charleston?

 Charleston is located on the East Coast of the U.S.A.
-It’s the largest city in South Carolina facing out to the Atlantic.
+It’s the largest city in South Carolina faces out to the Atlantic Ocean.

 Best Time to Visit Charleston, SC

 Summer is hot, hot, hot!
 Even when I was there in June, I was sweating just standing in the shade.
 The best time to go would either be the spring or the fall.
-I can’t even imagine the humidity come July and August.
-Unless you plan on spending all your time at the beach, I’d avoid the summer months.
+I can’t even imagine the humidity come July and August and warm temperatures consistently throughout the day.
+Unless your planning on spending all your time at the beach, I’d avoid the summer months.

 Spring hotel rates will be the highest as it tends to be peak season, especially around Easter.